akromnassir/ICT-AI-Training-FinTech-Lecture-/README.md

 # Python Lecture: AI in Finance

-### Level: Beginner

-In this lecture we will explore how AI can be used in Finance, how to make a simple AI model in Python, what are the consequences of using this model in real life.
+In this lecture, we will explore how AI can be used in Finance, how to make a simple AI model in Python, and what are the consequences of using this model in real life.

 ---